MAES-Pyramids/MAES-Pyramids/README.md

 <div align="center">
   <p style="font-size: 12px;">
-    So JavaScript has a sense of humor too, and from now it's officially confirmed that the chicken wins the race to existence. seems like programming can solve these egg-citing debates. 😅😅
+    So if u believe in JavaScript then from now it's officially confirmed that the chicken wins the race to existence. seems like programming can solve these egg-citing debates. 😅😅
   </p>
 </div>